schanne-job/end_2_end_ML/README.md

 First and foremost step is setting up a reproducable ML experimentation system.
 For that we need,

 1. An ML experiment tracking system - <font color='green'>MLflow</font>
-2. A database to store the experimentation tracking system data - <font color='green'> MySQL DB</font>
+2. A database to store the experimentation tracking system data - <font color='green'>MySQL DB</font>
 3. A local object store to keep the artifacts of each experiment -  <font color='green'>MinIO</font>

 ![Training Flow Chart](images/mlflow_train.png "seldon training")

-Here we are setting everything using dockers, so all three above can be actualized as containers.
-In the `experiments` folder, we have a `Dockerfile` which will setup a container that has
+Here we are setting everything using dockers, so all three above can be actualized as containers.<br/>

-1. Training script
-2. Training data

-There are provisions to add test scripts, if required.

-Another aspect is, the training data is added as a file.
-In a real setup, it won't be the case.
-The training data could be streaming data, or stored in a DB or anything.
+In the `mflow` folder, we have a `Dockerfile` which loads neccessary Python modules for mlflow's tracking feature.
+The MySQL database is stored in `db` and in `minio\buckets` all artifacts of trainings are stored.

 - Install Docker for Desktop
 - Start from clean state